-To the extent possible, HEIRLOOM looks to recruit and hire diverse employees and plans to promote equity among minorities, veterans, people with disabilities and people of all gender identities and sexual orientations in the operation of our company.
-To promote diversity and equity HEIRLOOM will;
+Heirloom looks to recruit and hire diverse employees and plans to promote equity among minorities, veterans, people with disabilities and people of all gender identities and sexual orientations in the operation of our company to the extent possible.
+To promote diversity and equity Heirloom will;

-- 1. The HEIRLOOM hiring plan gives preference to individuals who are identified in the Plan Populations. - 2.
+- 1. The Heirloom hiring plan gives preference to individuals who are identified in the Plan Populations. - 2.
 Institute a "blind hiring" policy in which the personal information of the candidate is hidden from the hiring manager during the application review process that can lead to unconscious (or conscious) bias about the candidate. - 3.
-Human Resource training for Hiring Managers that address unconscious bias and cultural sensitivity. - 4.
-Promote our Diversity Hiring preferences on recruitment websites and on our social media presence. - Use job descriptions that are catered to and appeal to diverse candidates as outlined in the article "5 Must-Do's for Writing Inclusive Job Descriptions". https://business.linkedin.com/talent-solutions/blog/job-descriptions/2018/5-must-dos-for-writing-inclusive-job-descriptions - 6.
-Engage with training and recruitment organizations that promote diversity and inclusion.
+Human Resource training for Hiring Managers that address unconscious bias and cultural sensitivity. - This training will be completed within 60 days of hire or promotion and annually thereafter. - 4.
+Promote our Diversity Hiring preferences on recruitment websites (i.e. Indeed, Monster.com) and on our social media presence (i.e. our website, LinkedIn Facebook etc.) - Use job descriptions that are catered to and appeal to diverse candidates as outlined in the article "5 Must-Do's for Writing Inclusive Job Descriptions". https://business.linkedin.com/talent-solutions/blog/job-descriptions/2018/5-must-dos-for-writing-inclusive-job-descriptions - 6.
+Engage with Industry trade groups, training companies and recruitment companies that promote diversity and inclusion, these include Mass CBA and Elevate NE.
 Engagement with these groups will include education for our hiring team, leads on candidates that fit our Plan Populations and job postings that highlight our diversity hiring preference.
-These groups include: - MassHire Franklin Hampshire Career Center; - Reliable Temps, Inc; and - Staffing Network, LLC